 What Is FLV Format?

 Flash video used to be the standard video format for most leading video platforms on the Internet, including YouTube and Hulu.
+FLV files were a preferred choice for online video streaming platforms because they were relatively small in size, making them easy to download.
 However, after Adobe has officially deprecated Flash, streaming media services and software developers are moving to more modern formats such as HTML5 video or MP4.
 Individuals and companies creating video content are also encouraged to switch from FLV to MP4 or other modern video formats.

 However, despite the growing popularity of HTML5, FLV files are still very common on video sharing platforms.
 On YouTube, FLV is still officially supported at the time of this writing.

 In this article: